The Euclidean distance degree of one-parameter anchored multiview varieties: Preliminaries

-\begin{example}[A one dimensional multiview variety] If $\worldVariety$ is a line in $\PP^3$, consider the anchored multiview variety $\snap{(C_1,\dots,C_n)}{Y}$.
-The affine multiview variety of $\snap{(C_1,\dots,C_n)}{Y}$ has ED Degree $3n-2$.
-This result appears in \cite[Theorem 1.7]{Rydell_2023_ICCV} and serves as a baseline case for understanding the complexity of triangulating points on curves. \end{example}
+\begin{example}[A one-dimensional multiview variety] If $\worldVariety$ is a line in $\PP^3$, consider the anchored multiview variety $\snap{(C_1,\dots,C_n)}{Y}$.
+The affine multiview variety of $\snap{(C_1,\dots,C_n)}{Y}$ has ED degree $3n-2$.
+This result appears in \cite[Theorem 1.7]{Rydell_2023_ICCV} and serves as a baseline case for understanding the complexity of triangulating points on curves.
+This is the degree one case of \Cref{thm:ed-curve}. \end{example}

 In~\cite{duff-rydel-2024metricmultiviewgeometry}, they avoid the subscript $\operatorname{Aff}$ by \emph{defining} the ED degree of $\snap{\camConf}{\worldAmbient}$ to be the ED degree of $(\snap{\camConf}{\worldAmbient})_{\operatorname{Aff}}$.
 They mention how this choice is inconsistent with \cite{DHOST2016-ed-degree} in the one view setting.
 To avoid confusion, we opt to use the following notation.
 If $X$ is a multiprojective variety, then